FlowFuse/website/src/blog/2023/03/integration-platform-for-edge-computing.md

 <!--more-->

-## The Integration Platform for IIoT Edge Compuuting & PLCs
+## The Integration Platform for IIoT Edge Computing & PLCs

 Node-RED is a widely adopted open-source low-code development tool that makes it easy to connect and integrate different sources of data.
 With a visual programming interface and drag-and-drop functionality, [Node-RED](https://flowforge.com/node-red/) makes it possible for software developers and non-professional software developers to create sophisticated applications.